Shivam0712/Trajectory-Clustering/README.md

 Check the notebook: to learn about the implementation of the approach mentioned above and answer the following questions:

 1. Anlayze the approach and comment on the limitations of the given approach.
-2. What changes we observe in the plots before and after the extrapolation and why?
-3. When noise filtering was done before the extrapolation why we need to do this again after it?
-4. The silhouette curve helped us to determine the right number of clusters which is 25.
-Comment your opinion on this.
-5. Observe the plot with the final clusters and write down your observation about these clusters.
+2. Observe the plot with the final clusters and write down your observation about these clusters.
-6. Propose a method to do this task better than the current approach and make a notebook with its implementation.
+3. Propose a method to do this task better than the current approach and make a notebook with its implementation.